kuvivek/drivingTheoryInGermany/README.md

 212. What is correct in this situation?
 (Overtaking a cylist in front of a crosswalk)
 Here I may
-❌only overtake the cyclist at a moderate speed
+❌ only overtake the cyclist at a moderate speed
-❌overtake the cyclist, because there is no oncoming traffic visible
+❌ overtake the cyclist, because there is no oncoming traffic visible
 ✅ not overtake the cyclist
 **Comment**:  Overtaking is generally prohibited in front of a crosswalk (also known as a crosswalk).
 Without exception.
 Maybe I have to stop for a pedestrian who suddenly appears and wants to cross the road?

 213. Having crossed the road, a person in a wheelchair cannot get up the curb and onto the pavement.
 What do you do?
-❌I honk the horn and drive around the person
+❌ I honk the horn and drive around the person
 ✅ I get out of the car and help the person in the wheelchair
 ✅ I stop and switch on the hazard warning lights
 **Comment**:  The wheelchair user is particularly at risk in this situation.
 Therefore, if possible, they should be helped
-to leave the roadway and overcome the obstacle ❌but in a safe way!
+to leave the roadway and overcome the obstacle - but in a safe way!

 214. What is the right course of action here?
-❌I sound my horn to prompt the cyclists to ride one behind the other
+❌ I sound my horn to prompt the cyclists to ride one behind the other
 ✅ I do not overtake the cyclists for now
-❌I overtake the cyclists
+❌ I overtake the cyclists
 **Comment**:  When overtaking bicycles or small electric vehicles within built-up areas, a minimum lateral distance of 1.5 m
 is prescribed.
 I can hardly keep that distance here as long as the two are riding side by side.
 That's why I don't
 overtake for the time being.
 I am only allowed to honk my horn in case of danger or outside built-up areas to indicate